seqan/seqan/manual/source/Tutorial/DataStructures/Sequence/StringsAndSegments.rst

 .. warning::

    Please note that it is not possible anymore to change the underlying sequence by changing the segment.
-   If you want to change the host sequence, you have to explicilty modify this.
+   If you want to change the host sequence, you have to explicitly modify this.
    If you want to modify only the segment, you have to explicitly make a copy of the string.

 Assignment 8